SEMRON/aether/docs/QUICK_START.md

 python run_local.py --config-path configs/resnet18_split.yaml --num-servers 2
 ```

-After waiting a few seconds up
-If you see console logs that are similar to this:
+After waiting a few seconds up to a minute if you see console logs that are similar to this:
 ```
 Nov 26 17:29:58.382 [INFO] Complete pipeline found for expert_index 0: ['head', 'tail']
 Nov 26 17:29:58.382 [INFO] Complete pipeline found for expert_index 1: ['head', 'tail']